ajgon/opsworks_ruby/docs/source/attributes.rst

 -  ``app['worker']['config']``

   -  Configuration parameters which will be directly passed to the worker.
-     For example, for ``sidekiq`` they will be serialized to `sidekiq.yml config file`_.
+Accepts array of sidekiq configs - if provided, multiple workers will be configured with given parameters for each element of an array.

 delayed\_job
 ^^^^^^^^^^^^